vave4/DatDok/README.md

 #DatDok
-* A website for dogs where you can found dogs for your dog.
+* A website for dogs where your dog can date another dog of your prefrence.